conarro/autocode-puppeteer/README.md

 # Usage

 Certain arguments to `puppeteer.launch` are restricted.
-The package will throw an error if you attempt to pass `args`, `executablePath`, or `headless` as an option into the `launch` method.
+The package will throw an error if you attempt to pass `executablePath` or `headless` as an option into the `launch` method.

+For custom `args`, only `--font-render-hinting=none` and `--font-render-hinting=medium` are allowed (to allow library users to address [Puppeteer text rendering issues](https://github.com/puppeteer/puppeteer/issues/2410)).
+Any other `args` will throw an error.

 ```
 const puppeteer = require('autocode-puppeteer');